Chemicals for Inflatable Hot Tubs: All You Need To Know

 3. How often should I change the water in my inflatable hot tub?

 We recommend changing the water in your inflatable hot tub every 3-4 months or sooner, depending on the usage and the number of bathers.
 Regular testing and maintaining the chemical balance can help extend the time between water changes.
-It is also important to drain and perform a hot tub clean at least once a month.
+It is also important to drain and clean the hot tub at least once a month.
 Consult the user manual or a professional for more specific guidelines.